;

 Program Description:

 This program is designed for the undergraduate who would like to pursue dietetic registration and/or licensure in several states.
 The Dietetics major offers a wide range of studies related to foods and nutrition applicable in several health care settings in the community and health care organizations as well as for food service in public, government, and private organizations.
-The focus of the Bachelor of Science degree is to prepare graduates for dietetic internships and entry-level practice.
+The focus of the Bachelor of Science degree is to prepare graduates for dietetic internships and graduate school, and entry-level practice.
 Physiological, biochemical, and behavioral sciences provide the foundation for study.
 Social, environmental, cultural and psychological factors affecting food accessibility and dietary intake related to health care are covered.
 Students also develop human relationship skills and expertise in addressing nutritional needs throughout the life cycle.

 Program Admission Requirements:

-The Department of Nutrition and Dietetics also offers an ACEND accredited Dietetic Internship, a Master of Science in Dietetics combined with the Dietetic Internship, and a stand-alone Master of Science in Dietetics.
+The Department of Kinesiology, Nutrition and Dietetics also offers an ACEND accredited Dietetic Internship, a Master of Science in Dietetics combined with the Dietetic Internship, and a stand-alone Master of Science in Dietetics.
 Application for these programs is separate from the Dietetics B.S. program.

-NOTE: Beginning January 1, 2024, the degree requirement for dietitian registration eligibility will be a Master's degree.
+NOTE: Beginning January 1, 2024, the degree requirement for dietitian registration eligibility will be a master's degree.

 Program Requirements:

 Students must maintain a cumulative GPA of 3.0 or above and grades of C or better (C- is not acceptable) in all degree required courses to earn a Verification Statement making them eligible to apply for the accredited dietetic internship programs as the next step toward achieving dietetic registration upon completion of their Dietetics B.S. degree.
+If a student does not have a cumulative GPA of 3.0 or above, then students should have a 3.0 in DPD coursework or the last 60 credits to earn a Verification Statement.

 Students may not earn B.S. degrees in both Nutrition and Dietetics from UNC.